-- The complexity and overall cost of the project were, at first, greatly underestimated - Initial project costs were based on working to a budget and didn't take into account conservation techniques.
-This resulted in a complete dismantling of the spire instead of some of the repairs being performed insitu.
-The consequence was a significant escalation of costs. - Due to limited finances, we had to scale down our original ambition to include kitchen improvements, but this has now been embarked upon as our next phase
+- o The complexity and overall cost of the project were, at first, greatly underestimated - o Initial project costs were based on working to a budget and didn't take into o Due to limited finances, we had to scale down our original ambition to include kitchen improvements, but this has now been embarked upon as our next phase

-Changes in the team
+• Changes in the team

-- Having to change architects because our first choice architect left the practice with which we had a contract.
-We have, however, more clearly learned what to value in an architect. - The project coincided with an eight-month interregnum period but we were lucky that this period was not longer.
+- o Having to change architects because our first choice architect left the practice with which we had a contract.
+We have, however, more clearly learned what to value in an architect. - o The project coincided with an eight-month interregnum period but we were lucky that this period was not longer.